 CHI'S BUILDING HISTORIES INITIATIVE

-Celebrations for Canada’s 150 years of confederation are underway, with a special focus on heritage.
-In 1867, Calgary was part of the western immigration boom.
+At the time of Canada's Confederation in 1867, Calgary was experiencing the western immigration boom.
 When the Canadian Pacific Railway reached Calgary in the 1880’s, development really started to take off.
 By the country's centennial year in 1967, the Calgary Tower was under construction along these same tracks.
 Unlike Canada’s eastern cities, Calgary’s built heritage may not reach back to confederation, but there are plenty of stories yet to be told about the buildings, homes, industries, and people that followed the boom-bust cycles of our development.

-Inspired by the National Trust for Canada’s goal for the nation's 150th, the Calgary Heritage Initiative has exciting plans to “broaden our circle of supporters and public champions".
-CHI will reach this goal through 150 Stories about building histories, a three-year program of engagement, education, discovery, and storytelling about our built heritage.
+Inspired by the National Trust for Canada’s goal for the nation's 150 years of Confederation, celebrated in 2017, the Calgary Heritage Initiative initiated plans to “broaden our circle of supporters and public champions".
+CHI is reaching this goal through Your Stories, a multi-year program of engagement, education, discovery, and storytelling about our built heritage.

-- Year 1 of our 3-year program focuses on stories from the frontier years, railway era and early settlement, up to 1905.
+- The frontier years, railway era and early settlement, up to 1905.

-- Year 3 explores the oil boom of the mid-century and the post-war influences on the City’s development, with an eye on the future.
+- The oil boom of the mid-century and the post-war influences on the City’s development.

-Our goal is to have 150 story-telling activities completed by year 3.
+Our goal is to engage heritage-minded citizens to participate in 50 different story-telling activities each year.
 Here are some ways that you can get involved: